BryanEAtherton/Security-Project-1/README.md

 <img src="https://i.imgur.com/NNk2ICv.jpg"/>
 </p>

-<h1>Azure Virtual Machine Setup</h1>
+<h1>Azure Virtual Machine Honeypot Setup</h1>
-Here we will set up 2 Azure Virtual Machines, 1 Windows & 1 Linux, to use in our Security Project as our honeypots.
-We will disable the firewall protections at the Azure level to open the machines up to the internet.
-We will also disable the Windows firewall, install SQL Server, and create vulnerabilities from within the Windows VM. <br />
+Here we will set up 2 Azure Virtual Machines, 1 Windows and 1 Linux, to use in our Security Project as honeypots.
+We will disable the firewall protections at the Azure level to open the machines to the internet.

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure
 - Azure Network Security Groups (NSG)

-<h2>Operating Systems Used </h2>

-- Windows 10</b>
-- Linux (Ubuntu)</b>
+<h2></h2>

-<h2>Virtulal Machine Setup </h2>
+<h2>Virtulal Machine Setup in Azure </h2>

-<h2>Initial Setup</h2>

 </p>
 <br />